readingcapital/readingcapital.github.io/volume-2/index.md

 A riddle which concerned economists, a solution and critique of ideology.
-A cause for potential frictions: if the working class lives hand to mouth, then capitalists can indulge in luxury spending or safe up.
+A cause for potential frictions: if the working class lives hand to mouth, then capitalists can indulge in luxury spending or save up.
 This might assert itself against the necessary relationship of exchanges between the departments.

 #### 11. Replacement of the Fixed Capital ####